inyokaproject/inyoka/docs/installation.rst

 For the pastebin, wiki and some other parts `Pygments 1.4
 <http://pygments.org/>`_ or higher must be available.
 MySQL must support InnoDB
 or any other transaction engine like falcon (untested though).
-For incoming HTML data that is converted to XHTML we also need html5lib.
+For incoming HTML data that is sanitized we also need html5lib.
 To let the inyoka services run (required) you need also `simplejson
 <http://simplejson.readthedocs.org/en/latest/index.html>`_.